Data is driving a new approach to healthcare benefits: accountable care organizations.

 Looking for a career with wide employment availability?
 On the last day of business in 2016, there were 1.1 million job openings in the healthcare industry: the largest number recorded since the Bureau of Labor Statistics (BLS) started surveying the sector in 2006.The war for talent in the industry stems from several factors, including a fast-aging population that uses the healthcare system more frequently, the retirement of specialized medical professionals, and a growing demand for nurses outside the healthcare sector from businesses that offer highly competitive compensation and benefit packages.
 The Affordable Care Act—whatever its fate— and the recovery of the U.S. economy have also expanded public access to healthcare.

 It was Virgil who famously said “The greatest wealth is health,” and with the spike in employee health and wellness offerings it seems that many employers agree.
 One such employer is Carnival Cruise Line.
 The well-known cruise line took their wellness programs up a notch in May 2014, when they partnered with Marathon Health to open the Carnival Care Center: an onsite clinic and wellness center for employees at their Miami, Fla.
 Headquarters.“[The medical center] was an expression of Carnival’s commitment to wellness and really increasing the onsite offerings we have at Carnival.
+We believe that we are a great place to work, and that helps us lean into so many other levers, and things that we can be doing for our employees to further that journey towards being a great place to work,” says Ron Phillips, Carnival Cruise Lines’ head of HR and chief people officer.

 Healthcare organizations are leveraging mobility strategies to help fill their talent gaps.